AdithyaSean/Automated-Home-Security-System/docs/Automated-Home-Security-System-Report.md

    - Supports multi-user access with role-based permissions

 #### Project Objectives and Scope
-The Smart Home Surveillance System (SHSS) aims to revolutionize home security through a comprehensive set of objectives that create an intelligent and responsive security ecosystem.
-Each objective has been carefully designed to address specific aspects of modern home surveillance needs.
+The Smart Home security System (SHSS) aims to revolutionize home security through a comprehensive set of objectives that create an intelligent and responsive security ecosystem.
+Each objective has been carefully designed to address specific aspects of modern home security needs.

 **Real-time Monitoring Implementation**
 The system prioritizes real-time monitoring capabilities with a focus on minimal latency.
 This is achieved through edge computing implementation on Raspberry Pi devices, which process video streams locally before transmission.
 The monitoring system maintains a constant frame rate of 30 fps while implementing intelligent frame buffering to ensure smooth video delivery.
 During high-activity periods, the system automatically adjusts its processing parameters to maintain performance without compromising security coverage.